microsoft/ALEX/README.md

 A possible future research direction is to add special logic for handling extreme outliers, or to have a modeling strategy that is robust to sparse key spaces.

 # API Documentation
+We provide three user-facing implementations of ALEX:
+1. [AlexMap](https://github.com/microsoft/ALEX/blob/master/src/core/alex_map.h) is a near drop-in replacement for [std::map](http://www.cplusplus.com/reference/map/map/).
+2. [AlexMultiMap](https://github.com/microsoft/ALEX/blob/master/src/core/alex_multimap.h) is a near drop-in replacement for [std::multimap](http://www.cplusplus.com/reference/map/multimap/).
+3. [Alex](https://github.com/microsoft/ALEX/blob/master/src/core/alex.h) is the internal implementation that supports both AlexMap and AlexMultimap.
+It exposes slightly more functionality.

+ALEX has a few important differences to its standard library equivalents:
+- Keys and payloads (i.e., the mapped type) are stored separately, so dereferencing an iterator returns a copy of the key/payload pair, not return a reference.
+Our iterators have methods to directly return references to the key or payload individually.
+- The iterators are of type ForwardIterator, instead of BidirectionalIterator.
+Therefore, iterators do not support decrementing.
+- The internal comparison object (passed as Compare in the class template) must support comparisons between arbitrary numerical types, instead of just the key type.
+This is because our models output double-precision floating point numbers, so we must compare the key type against doubles.

+Detailed API documentation can be found [in our wiki](https://github.com/microsoft/ALEX/wiki/API-Documentation).

 # Contributing